5Van-dwelling or living in your vehicle

 Rest areas

-Donation-based community campsites and other low-cost campsites
+Donation-based community campsites

 A few towns operate campsites to encourage travellers to stop by and boost the local economy.
 Toilets and showers may be available.
-Some of these campsites are donation-based, you’ll put your contribution in a small envelope when you arrive or leave.
+Some of these campsites are donation-based, where you’ll put your contribution in a small envelope when you arrive or leave.

 Casual camping on showgrounds and ovals